 The Mourning Dove is our most widespread and common dove.
-It is common in parks and will build their rough nest in hanging flower parts or other backyard locations.
+This pale brown and gray dove species is common in parks and will build their rough nest in hanging flower parts or other backyard locations.

 In recent years, the introduced Eurasian Collared-Dove, below, has spread rapidly across the United States.